 There is recreational gambling, and there is problem gambling.
 Would you know the difference?

-Our Counselling & Family Services are still operating, providing counselling appointments via phone, Zoom or Skype.
-Please call our team for an appointment: 1300 130 225
+Our Counselling & Family Services are still operating, providing appointments via phone, Zoom or Skype.
+Please call our team for an appointment: 1300 130 225 or 9332 3506

 Someone who experiences problem gambling spends more time and money than they can afford, always believing they will make up their losses if they continue to gamble.
 They become preoccupied with gambling above all; feeling desperate, depressed and isolated.